dembasiby/launchschool/backend/pedac/alphabetSymmetry/alphabet.md

 ## Data Structure

-- use an array of the 26 letters
+- use an string of the 26 letters
 - return an array of numbers.

 ## Algorithm